Reviews You Can Rely On

 Not that breathable

-Compared to the best hardshells, the Triolet is a few ounces heavier, has a boxy and less refined cut, and has extra material that can get in the way.
+Compared to the best hardshells, the Triolet weighs a few ounces more with a boxy, less refined cut, resulting in extra material that can get in the way.
 The zippers on the hand pockets and underarm vents are watertight, but not fully waterproof.
-Still, they do a good job of keeping water out.
-Our gripes are only noticeable when compared with jackets that cost nearly twice as much.
-For the vast majority of users who need a durable and versatile hardshell, this jacket provides an outstanding value.
+That said, they do a good job of keeping water out.
+Our issues are only noticeable when comparing this jacket with others that cost nearly double the price.
+We think that most shoppers searching for a durable and versatile hardshell will be pleased with the Triolet and its outstanding value.
+If you require the ultimate weather protection for your adventures, including waterproof zippers, the Norrona Trollveggen Gore-Tex Pro Light is hard to beat, and weighs a few ounces lighter.

 Read more: Patagonia Triolet review